xyproto/wallutils/README.md

 The XML format from GNOME for specifying wallpaper collections is not yet supported (and I'm not sure if it's needed).
 Creating a directory with images where the filename of the images specify the resolution (like `wallpaper_5639x3561.jpg`) is enough for `lscollection` to recognize it as a collection (if the directory is placed in `/usr/share/backgrounds` or `/usr/share/wallpapers`).

-## Setting a wallpaper per monitor

-Setting a wallpaper per monitor is not yet supported, but it might be in the future.

 ## Refreshing the wallpaper after waking from sleep

-Try sending the `USR1` signal to the `settimed` process:
+Send the `USR1` signal to the `settimed` process:

     pkill settimed -USR1

 This should refresh the wallpaper.

+## Setting a wallpaper per monitor

+* Setting a wallpaper per monitor is not supported, yet.
+Currently, a wallpaper is set for all monitors.

 ## General info

 * Author: Alexander F. Rødseth &lt;xyproto@archlinux.org&gt;
 * License: MIT
-* Version: 5.8.0
+* Version: 5.8.1